Corinne, Utah: History

-Corinne is unique from other pioneer communities in Utah because it was settled by people of different religions and even those who professed no religious affiliation.
+Corinne differed from most pioneer communities in Utah because it was settled by people of different religions and even those who professed no religious affiliation.
 In its heyday, Corinne had some 1,000 permanent residents, not one of whom was a member of the Church of Jesus Christ of Latter-day Saints, according to the boast of the local newspaper.
 As an end-of-the-trail town, Corinne reflected a very different atmosphere and culture from the staid and quiet Mormon settlements of Utah, containing not only supply houses but also fifteen saloons and sixteen liquor stores, with an elected town marshal to keep order in this "Dodge City" of Utah.
 The permanent residents of Corinne did their best to promote a sense of community pride and peaceful cultural pursuits but had a raucous and independent clientele of freighters and stagecoach drivers to control.

 With some support from political leaders in the nation's capital and eastern newspapers, the town fathers attempted to use their position as a Gentile city to break the political and economic monopoly held by the Mormons in Utah Territory.
 They sought to have J. A. Williamson named territorial governor, tried to have the northern one degree of latitude of Utah added to Idaho to dismember the territory, and attempted to have Corinne named as the capital of Utah.
 The citizens of Corinne failed in each case to achieve their wishes, although their leaders and newspapers bombarded Washington, D.C., for help in their fight with Brigham Young and the Mormon hierarchy.